lobachevzky/Project3-CUDA-Path-Tracer/README.md

 ![alt text] (https://github.com/lobachevzky/Project3-CUDA-Path-Tracer/blob/master/img/blurNoBlurComparison.png)

 **Performance:** Depth-of-field does not inherently benefit from the use of a GPU or have any performance costs.
 However, I was curious whether it would not be compatible with the first-bounce-caching optimization.
 Without caching, the cameras is set to a new, random starting position on each iteration, whereas with caching, the camera always starts from the same random offset.
-Surprisingly, as the following comparison demonstrates, caching had no noticeable impact on the depth of blur effect:
+This is the result of using depth-of-field with caching:

 ![alt text] (https://github.com/lobachevzky/Project3-CUDA-Path-Tracer/blob/master/img/aa3comparison.png)
 The image on the right uses the caching optimization whereas the image on the left does not.